-We also opted for a String Quartet for the Ceremony and drinks reception, and these were Northern String Quartet.
+We also opted for a String Quartet for the Ceremony and drinks reception, and these were the Northern String Quartet.
 The DJ was just for the evening reception, but we wanted a String Quartet to play as the guests arrived, for my entrance, while we signed the register, the recession, then for guests as they had drinks and canapes while we were off having all our photos taken.

-We went with Ruth at Mayflower Bloom in Northwich.
-It was pretty simple in our eyes – I designed my bouquet, then we selected 8 buttonholes where Ruth shared her ideas on how we could make the Groom’s buttonhole extra special.
-Then we opted for 11 rose vines which would be our decoration for the large 5-arm Candelabras we hired as our centrepieces.
-Out of all the florists I contacted for quotes, she was the only one who didn’t charge crazy prices!
+We went with a lovely lady called Ruth at Mayflower Bloom in Northwich.
+It was pretty simple in our eyes – I designed my bouquet, then we selected 8 buttonholes where Ruth shared her ideas on how we could make the Groom’s buttonhole extra special, then we opted for 12 rose vines which would be our decoration for the large 5-arm Candelabras we hired as our centrepieces.
+Out of all the florists I contacted for quotes, she was the only one who didn’t charge crazy prices.
 We also hired our Sweet Cart via Mayflower Bloom.
-She built her own and hires it out for just £40.
-We then bought our own decorations, jars and sweets via wholesale sites to dress it with – this made it much cheaper than going with a company who specialise in this, plus it meant I could take all the leftover treats home!
+She built her own and hired it out for just £40.
+We then bought our own decorations, jars and sweets via wholesale sites to dress it with – this made it much cheaper than going with a company who specialises in this.

 Grooms Party Suits

-My husband opted to go to Platt’s, a Tailor & Formal Wear store in Crewe, for him and his Grooms Party suits.
+My husband opted to go to Platt’s, a Tailor & Formal Wear store in Crewe, for him and his Groom’s Party suits.
 He thought they were really good in all honesty, and that they offered him the best advice for what he wanted for his outfits.
 Plus, the price was very reasonable.

 This was actually a really difficult choice, as there are so many options out there.
 In the end, we didn’t opt for price, we opted for the perfect design.
-My husband chose the design in the end and we went with Pure Invitations.
+My husband actually chose the design in the end and we went with Pure Invitations.
 They give you all the options such as backing card colour, colour of the card which the text sits on, choice of additional inserts; RSVP, Information Card, Song Requests etc. then if your invites require it, whether you’d like them to assemble the invites ready for you or not.
-Of course, these all occur additional cost, but they were so lovely when they arrived – couldn’t have been happier.
+Of course, these all occur and additional cost, but they were so lovely when they arrived – couldn’t have been happier.